wp-plugins/bepro-listings/readme.txt

 = QUICK FACTS =

-1. Yes you can charge users to post with the base free plugin.
+1. Yes you can make money by charging users to post with the base free plugin.
 We offer membership addons for limiting features by level
 2. Yes the free version is multisite compatible.
-Alternatively, we offer an addon to feature multiple directory types on one domain
+Alternatively, we offer an addon to feature multiple directory types on one domain like craigslist or kijiji
-3. Yes everything has its own template which explains how we can simulate any directory and you can add/remove most features
+3. Yes everything is generated via templates which explains how we can simulate any directory and you can add/remove most features

 = Popular Uses =

 BePro Listings can be integrated into your current **theme** and simulate any directory type.
-Configure options affecting, search/filter, front end submission, detail pages and more.
+Configure options affecting, search/filter, front end submission, **Paid Submissions**, detail pages and more.
 With our profile shortcode, you can allow your members to control their own submissions (add/edit/delete).
-Did we mention you can **make money** with it too?
 Look at some of the ways people are using the plugin:

 	* Paid Listings - Charge users points to post.
 Or use one of our membership addons to limit listings and features by level
 	* Store Finder - List your store or shop branches including, location and contact details